stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Let's Encrypt certificates support
+## Let's Encrypt Certificates Support

 You can now use a Let's Encrypt certificate out of the box, just read the section [Certificate creation](INSTALL.md#certificate-creation) in the INSTALL.md file for details.

 [Return to index](Features.md#mailad-features-explained)

-## Automatic alias using AD groups
+## Automatic Alias Using AD Groups

 Imagine you have a group of specialists in which all of them need to receive emails from/for a service, for example bills, vouchers, account status notifications from a bank institution, having an alias "banking@domain.tld" that points to all of them is a neat trick.